 The root component of all React InstantSearch implementations.
-It provides all the connected components (or widgets) a means to interact with the
+It provides all the connected components (or widgets) a way to interact with the

 This widget lets you apply widgets to a specific Algolia index.
 It’s useful when you want to build a federated search interface.

 A widget to let the user perform a text-based query.

 A widget that lets you provide raw search parameters to the Algolia API.

 A widget that wraps other widgets in a consistent panel design.
 It also reacts when the widget no longer can refine.

 A connector that provides the logic to create a connected component that renders results from Algolia.